Various documents and a clipboard lying on desk.

 Dr Jennifer Beer (BSc BVMS MBA) is the head of 1800RESPECT at Telstra Health, working collaboratively with specialist organisations to eliminate violence and harassment in all settings.
 She is a proud Darlot woman with a family heritage from the Western Desert region of Australia.
 With a Masters in Business Administration from Melbourne Business School, she is a motivated, team-orientated leader with diverse experience including veterinary medicine and surgery; community development and engagement; international sport; and roles in strategy, transformation and product delivery at Telstra and, previously, as Head of Education and Health, Regional and Remote at NBN Co, focussing on leading the development and implementation of regional and remote education and health strategies nationally.
 She is also passionate about sport, and was recently inducted into the WA Hall of Champions for Volleyball.

-Dr Teresa De Fazio
+Dr Teresa De Fazio OAM

 Dr Teresa De Fazio has extensive experience in inclusion and diversity, and a strong background as an academic in the field of Education.
 She is the Director of Intersect Global Partners working with government, industry and community to lead and support a range of inclusive and equity practices.
 She served two terms as a Commissioner of the Victorian Multicultural Commission.
 She continues to be an Adjunct Fellow of the Institute for Sustainable Industries and Liveable Cities at Victoria University where she worked for over 22 years, and continues to supervise research students and undertake research.
 In the Australia Day Honours 2021, she was awarded the Medal of the Order of Australia (OAM) for her services to tertiary education.
 Among other roles, she is a Board member of Multicultural Arts, Victoria, works as Editor-in-Chief for Segmento Magazine, Regional Advisory Committee Member for the Victorian Multicultural Commission, Member of the Centre for Resilient and Inclusive Societies Consortia, Melbourne Victory Football Club Ambassador, Asian Football Cup Ambassador and Love of Languages Ambassador.
 She is an advisor to the Society for South Sudanese Professionals Association and a past Board Member of the Edmund Rice Community and Refugee Services.
-She continues to work closely with community and refugee organisation and she is passionate about the protection of wildlife and contributing to a just and healthy world.
+She continues to work closely with community and refugee organisation and she is passionate about the protection of wildlife and contributing to a just, healthy world.

 The Hon Marsha Thomson